zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * All glue exactly matches the authoritative address records in correct zone (not more and not less records).
   * All NS IP addresses respond with identical zone content.
-* Responds with a A record for the zone on query for A.
+* Responds with an A record for the zone on query for A.
 * Responds with a AAAA record for the zone on query for AAAA.
 * All responses are authoritative with [RCODE Name] "NoError"
 * EDNS, version 0, is included in all responses on queries with EDNS.